AKSW/docs.ontowiki.net/ontowiki/Graph-Visualization.md

 # Before we start

 There must be an executable Ontowiki installation.
-If you havent it you can use [InstallFromGit](InstallFromGit) for getting it.
+If you havent it you can check [this](http://docs.ontowiki.net/ontowiki_Install-Ontowiki).
 The database backend is indifferent, MySQL or Virtuoso are usable.
 At this point the Ontowiki installation is accessible via [http://localhost/myow](http://localhost/myow) and the files are in \*/opt/lampp/htdocs/myow\*.
 If your paths differ please modify the posted ones.

 # Get the current development snapshot